 Are Florida relative adoption forms available online?

-Although some clerks of court will tell you to use step-parent adoption forms for your relative adoption (and modify them), you are being unintentionally set up for failure.
-Using improper adoption forms for your Florida relative adoption case can have disastrous consequences, as these processes are different one from the other, and the wording and requirements for each of these adoptions varies.
+No. Although some clerks of court will suggest that you use stepparent adoption forms for your relative adoption (and modify them), you are being unintentionally set up for failure.
+Using improper adoption forms for adopting a family member in Florida case can have disastrous consequences, as these processes are different one from the other, and the wording and requirements for each of these adoptions varies significantly.

 I can’t afford an attorney.
 Where can I find help filling out the documents to adopt my relative in Florida?